-Museum and Historical Society Authority acquires, preserves,
+Danbury Museum and Historical Society Authority acquires,

-or call today.
+our website or call today.

 This historical society evolved out of efforts to preserve endangered historic properties in Danbury.
 It all started in 1941, when one of the city's oldest structures was almost torn down to make way for a gas station.
 Thanks to concerned citizens, the Rider House on Main Street was saved after enough money was raised to purchase the property.
 The Danbury Historical and Arts Center was then born!

-The new mellenium brought change for the historical society.
+The new millennium brought change for the historical society.
 In 2004, the Marian Anderson Studio, where the famed opera singer lived for 50 years, was added to our historical collection.
 Restoration of the studio was completed in early 2004.
 In 2008, the merger of the Danbury Scott Fanton Museum with the City of Danbury brought the historical society to its current entity...
 The Danbury Museum and Historical Society Authority!

 our historical society today for more information on our guided